 Every ticket has a unique ticket number assigned to it which helps in managing them.

-Information such as ticket status, ticket priority, ticket labels, the number of replies, etc can also visible by the admin and agents.
-Having a helpdesk ticket system for any kind of business small or big is very much necessary for providing customer service and support.
+Information such as ticket status, ticket priority, ticket labels, the number of replies, etc can also be visible by the admin and agents.
+Having a Magento 2 helpdesk ticket system for any kind of business small or big is very much necessary for providing customer service and support.

 Please Note – To use this extension, you must have a UVdesk account.
 You can create a free UVdesk account here.